Kaspersky Automated Security Awareness Platform

 - Protecting Confidential Data — 13 lessons, 3 final tests and 3 study guide emails.

-I also managed the development of the GDPR, Industrial Cybersecurity and Personal Data topics, and handled the scientific and literary editing of all platform topics.
+I also managed the development of the GDPR, Industrial Cybersecurity, Bank card security & PCI DSS and Personal Data topics, and handled the scientific and literary editing of all platform topics.

 Local office and agency liaison

 I played an integral role in managing the localization of K-ASAP, including multiple presentations and master classes on how to use the platform.

 Each Kaspersky ASAP lesson consists of 10-20 slides, including introductory slides, theory, question slides, conclusion slides, etc.

 Introductory slide example: